adambloebaum/js-php/README.md

 ### citation transactions

-a js script for issuing a parking citation, designed to be implemented within a larger database system
+a js script for issuing a parking citation with the related sql transaction script, designed to be implemented within a larger database system

 ### permit transactions

-a js script for inserting a new parking permit, designed to be implemented within a larger database system
+a js script for inserting a new parking permit with the related sql transaction script , designed to be implemented within a larger database system

 ### formula 1 sound visualization